 HIPAA compliance is your problem, not Zapier's

 Zapier offers a Business Associate Agreement (BAA) on enterprise plans, but the BAA covers Zapier's infrastructure.
 It does not govern what happens to protected health information (PHI) once it passes through a Zap into a third-party app that also requires its own BAA.
-Every connector in the chain needs independent compliance verification.
-Most healthcare teams using Zapier have not completed that chain.
+HHS guidance is explicit that a generic service handling PHI is a business associate and must enter a signed BAA and meet the HIPAA Security Rule safeguards, a requirement that applies to every connector in the chain independently.
+Every connector in the chain needs that verification.
+Most healthcare teams using Zapier have not completed it.
 One gap makes the entire flow non-compliant.

 Error handling stops at the notification